johannesschiessl/OpenAI-CLI-Tool/README.md

+# Currently not working.
+Due to a problem that has been merged into the main branch :( Nothing works right now...
+Our fault...

 # AI-Assistant
 Welcome to AI Assistant, an intelligent assistant designed to assist you with a variety of tasks using a command-line interface (CLI).
 Whether you have questions that need answering or require image generation, the AI Assistant is here to help.